menu icon

 You might also like our hot chocolate bombs, our peppermint bark cups, or our hot chocolate sticks.

 Have you ever had Sno Caps?
 They are basically melting chocolate wafers coated on one side with nonpareils (TINY sprinkles).
-They are a cute and chocolatey nostalgic treat and you can totally make your own customized with holiday flavors like marshmallows and crushed candy canes!
-Sno Caps are made with semisweet chocolate, but you can make this version with your favorite chocolate (white chocolate, milk chocolate, etc.)
+Also known as nonpareils, these are a cute and chocolatey nostalgic treat.

-3 More Christmas Candy Recipes
+• More Candy Recipes To Make

-rows of chocolate candy on parchment paper
+Rows of chocolate candy on parchment paper.

 • Melted chocolate (I used melted chocolate chips, but chocolate wafers or melted chocolate bars work too).
 The amount of chocolate that you use is up to you.
 I didn't include measurements, but since you need to wait for the chocolate drops to harden before making the second batch, I recommend melting small amounts at a time (3-4 ounces) and then melting more as needed.

-How To Make Chocolate Christmas Candy
+How To Make Chocolate Nonpareils Candy

-Note: When using candy melts I microwave at 50% power in 30-second increments.
-When I use chocolate chips I microwave a full power in 20-30 second increments.
+Step 2: Melt chocolate in a double boiler or microwave.
+When using candy melts, I microwave at 50% power in 30-second increments.
+When I use chocolate chips, I microwave at full power in 20-30 second increments.

 melted chocolate drops on sprinkles

-Transfer the melted chocolate to a plastic pastry bag or ziplock baggie and pipe dime-sized dots of chocolate on top of the sprinkles and candy.
+Step 3: Transfer the melted chocolate to a plastic pastry bag or ziplock baggie and pipe dime-sized dots of chocolate on top of the sprinkles and candy.

 rows of chocolate candy